Anchorage bids for the Winter Olympics: 1992 Winter Olympics

 Four other cities competed against Anchorage for the USOC's approval as a 1992 candidate city: Lake Placid, New York (which had hosted the 1932 and 1980 Winter Olympics), the Reno–Lake Tahoe area of Nevada, Portland, Oregon, and Salt Lake City, Utah.
 Portland dropped out of contention in May, intending to focus on a bid for 1996.
 The other four cities made presentations to the Executive Board of the USOC during its annual meeting in Indianapolis, Indiana, on June 15, 1985.
 While the exact results of the Board's vote that afternoon were not disclosed, Anchorage was selected quickly, reportedly on the first ballot.

 After being selected as the U.S. candidate city, Anchorage organizers became more optimistic that the city could actually be awarded the 1992 games, rather than just setting itself up for future consideration.
 Mystrom argued that, because all six of the other candidates were in Europe, the votes could be split between all of them, potentially allowing Anchorage to take the lead.
 Organizers also emphasized the fact that Europe had already held 10 of the 15 Winter Olympics up to 1992.
 To gauge public support for hosting the games, a non-binding referendum was held in October 1985.
 66 percent of Anchorage voters supported the effort to host the Winter Olympics in their city.

 The host city for the 1992 Winter Olympics was chosen at the 91st IOC Session in Lausanne, Switzerland, on October 17, 1986.
 Of the seven candidate cities, Anchorage was the second to be eliminated from contention, receiving fewer votes than supporters had expected.
 The games were ultimately awarded to Albertville, France.
 Also, during the same IOC meeting, it was decided that future Winter Olympics would be held in alternate even years from the Summer Olympics, meaning that the Winter Olympics after 1992 would be held in 1994, not 1996 as previously expected.
 Within 10 minutes of the announcement that Albertville had been selected, an Anchorage 1992 exhibit in the convention hall was modified to read "1994", and the AOC began filing paperwork for a 1994 candidacy later that day.

 Venues

+The Sullivan Arena was proposed for the figure skating and ice hockey competition.

-The Anchorage Organizing Committee's bid book for the 1992 Winter Olympics listed the following venues that would be used.
+The Anchorage bid Committee's bid book for the 1992 Winter Olympics listed the following venues that would be used.